DavidKe410/AI-aircraft-damage-assessment/README.md

              - cd .. && source flir_ir/devel/setup.bash
              - check usb video with ls /dev/video*
              - roslaunch flir_boson_usb flir_boson.launch
+                    - Unfortunately, the flir_boson_rectified.launch is nonfunctional due to problems with using nodelets: "[ERROR] [1720023405.952799862]: Failed to load nodelet [/flir_boson/boson_camera_nodelet_manager_image_proc] of type [image_proc/rectify] even after refreshing the cache: According to the loaded plugin descriptions the class image_proc/rectify with base class type nodelet::Nodelet does not exist.
+Declared types are  flir_boson_usb/BosonCamera..."
+                    - simply not worth it to debug on our timeline, since we can image process after bridging to ROS2
         - In another terminal on host system:
              - "sudo docker ps" to get container ID
              - "sudo docker exec -it <container_ID> bash" to open another terminal in the docker container
              - cd && source /opt/ros/noetic/setup.bash
              - "rostopic list" and you should see /flir_boson/camera_info and /flir_boson/image_raw
+        - Moving onto some quick deconfliction and reconfiguring of the default package values
+             - Navigate to the launch file: cd flir_ir/src/flir_boson_usb/launch
+             - Use "vi flir_boson.launch" to enter the file; Type "i" to start insterting and then ":wq" to save and exit
+                   - jsut change the default device to video1 instead of video0
+                   - Other changes can be done here, but nothing too important.
+I'm not sure the yaml calibration is even used though its linked
+             - huh thought there was more, but it was just that I guess

 7. Starting with the Intel Realsense D435i
     - At this moment, there is no complete support for the D435i with the JEtpack 6 installation